- Winsmith Mill Market Small Business Partnership

 Eric Hurwitz, unless otherwise noted.
 Page

 updated on 9/5/2018.

 Just as I thought antique shopping in New England was getting old,

-along comes Winsmith MILL Market in Norwood, Mass.
+along comes Winsmith Mill Market at the Norwood Commerce Center in Norwood, Mass.

 Tucked away in a former mill building off Route 1A, the sight of the

 in four imposing former tannery buildings (bomber jackets were made

 seems nearly improbable given its hidden jewel status and astonishing

 selection of merchandise.
 Antique and shabby chic shoppers who thought